COVID-19: Pregnancy, Birthing and Bringing Baby Home

 - decreases the risk that you will develop COVID-19 and expose your baby.

 It is also safe to get the vaccine while breastfeeding.
-Evidence shows that antibodies are passed through breast milk which protects your baby from COVID-19.
+Evidence shows that antibodies are passed through breast milk which may protect your baby from COVID-19.

 It is recommended that people who are born on or before December 31, 2009 be vaccinated.
 See COVID-19 Vaccine: Information for Pregnant and Breastfeeding Individuals and talk to your health care provider at your next prenatal appointment.
 To find out more about the vaccine and where to get it, click here.